 What Is Cardiopulmonary Bypass?

-To repair most cardiac defects, the cardiothoracic surgeon requires a bloodless, motionless field in which to work.
+To repair most cardiac defects, the cardiothoracic surgeon requires a bloodless, motionless surgical field.
 To achieve this, the motion of the heart and lungs must be stopped.

 Tubing made of clear polyvinyl chloride (PVC) contains the patients' blood as it is diverted from the body.
 Large bore catheters (called cannula) are placed in the right side of the heart, allowing the desaturated blood from the body to enter the cardiopulmonary bypass circuit.

-For example, a 5-year-old child has a much smaller cardiac output than an adult does; thus the pump must run at a higher rate for the adult patient than the child.
-More PVC tubing delivers blood from the mechanical pump to a gas exchange device called an oxygenator, or artificial lung.
+For example, a 5-year-old child has a much smaller cardiac output than an adult does; therefore, the pump must run at a higher rate for the adult patient than the child.
+After running through the mechanical pump, the blood continues its PVC journey to the oxygenator.

 The oxygenator performs the same job as the lungs: oxygenation of the blood as well as removal of carbon dioxide.